 5.4 The Client shall pay each invoice submitted by Cornwall Insight:

 (a) within 30 days of the date of the invoice; and

-6.6 If the Client fails to make any payment due to Cornwall Insight under the Contract by the due date for payment, then the Client shall pay interest on the overdue amount at the rate of 4% per cent per annum above Lloyds Bank Plc's base rate from time to time.
+5.6 If the Client fails to make any payment due to Cornwall Insight under the Contract by the due date for payment, then, without limiting the remedies available to Cornwall Insight under clause 9, the Client shall pay interest on the overdue amount at the rate of 4% per cent per annum above Lloyds Bank Plc's base rate from time to time.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Client shall pay the interest together with the overdue amount.

-7.1 All Intellectual Property Rights in or arising out of or in connection with the Services shall be owned by Cornwall Insight unless otherwise stated in the Engagement Letter.
+6.1 All Intellectual Property Rights in or arising out of or in connection with the Services shall be legally and absolutely owned by Cornwall Insight unless otherwise stated in the Engagement Letter.
 The Services are provided for the sole internal use of the Client and may not be copied or distributed to any third party without Cornwall Insight’s written consent.

 (b) ensure that it has in place appropriate technical and organisational measures to protect against unauthorised or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data, appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures;

 (c) ensure that all personnel who have access to and/or process Personal Data are obliged to keep the Personal Data confidential; and

 (d) not transfer any Personal Data outside of the European Economic Area without the Client’s prior written consent;